 - W.H.
 Grattan Flood, A History of Irish Music.
 Dublin, 1905, p205

 - John and William Neal (eds.), A Collection of the Most Celebrated Irish Tunes Proper for the Violin, German Flute or Hautboy.
 Dublin: 1724; reprint with introduction, FMSI, Dublin, 1986; new edn. ed.
 Nicholas Carolan, ITMA, 2010, p28.

 - Seán Ó Riada Le Seán Ó Sé Agus Ceoltóirí Chualann, Ó Riada.
 Gael-Linn (CEF 032), Tr.A4, 1971.

-- …by transforming the upbeat into a long downbeat and then halving the duration of what were originally the first notes of the measure…
+- …by transforming what was previously the upbeat into a long downbeat and then by halving the duration of what were originally the first notes of the measure…

 - Edward Bunting (ed.), A General Collection of the Ancient Music of Ireland, Arranged for the Piano Forte. some of the most admired Melodies are adapted for the Voice To Poetry chiefly translated from the Original Irish Songs by Thomas Campbell Esq. and other Eminent Poets: To which is prefixed a Historical & Critical Dissertation on The Egyptian, British and Irish Harp

 … Vol. 1st [sic i.e. Vol.2], London, 1809, p.20.